Characterizations of classes of countable Boolean inverse monoids: Characterization theorems

 We now come to our second main theorem.

-\begin{theorem}[AF monoids] Let $S$ be a countable Boolean inverse meet-monoid.
-Then $S$ is AF if and only if $S$ is basic and its group of units is locally finite. \end{theorem} \begin{proof} We prove the easy direction first.
+\begin{theorem}[AF monoids] Let $S$ be a countably infinite Boolean inverse monoid.
+Then $S$ is an AF monoid if and only if $S$ is basic and its group of units is locally finite. \end{theorem} \begin{proof} We prove the easy direction first.
 Let $S$ be an AF inverse monoid.
-Then $S = \bigcup_{i=1}^{\infty} S_{i}$ where each $S_{i}$ is a matricial subalgebra of $S$; that is, each $S_{i}$ is a finite fundamental Boolean inverse monoid.
+Then $S = \bigcup_{i=1}^{\infty} S_{i}$ where each $S_{i}$ is a matricial subalgebra of $S$.
 By Proposition~\ref{prop:covid}, each $S_{i}$ is basic and so, since $S_{i}$ is a subalgebra of $S$, it follows that $S$ is basic.
 The fact that the group of units of $S$ is locally finite follows by the same argument as that used in the proof of Theorem~\ref{them:locally-finite}.